Requesting Academic Accommodations

 - Meeting the College's qualifications and essential academic standards.

-- Contacting the Academic Resource Center at the beginning of each semester so that appropriate accommodations can be made in a timely manner (within the first two weeks of each semester).
-This includes meeting with the Director of the Academic Resource Center and completing the required Accommodations Request Form.
+- Contacting the Disability Services office at the beginning of each semester so that appropriate accommodations can be made in a timely manner (within the first two weeks of each semester

-- Providing the Academic Resource Center with appropriate documentation indicating the student's disability and suggested accommodations.
+- Providing the Disability Services office with appropriate documentation indicating the student's disability and suggested accommodations.

-- Responsible for meeting the timelines and procedural requirements established by the Academic Resource Center for scheduling exams which includes requesting assistance, informing the Academic Resource Center of the day and time of their exam, and arranging with a faculty member for getting the exam to the testing location.
+- Responsible for meeting the timelines and procedural requirements established by the Disability Services office for scheduling exams which includes requesting assistance, informing the Disability Services office of the day and time of their exam, and arranging with a faculty member for getting the exam to the testing location.
 If the student fails to provide adequate notice of the need for space and/or assistance it may result in the accommodations not being available.

 Rights of the Student